Skip to main content

 Contributed by Tracy Marlowe, an EO Sacramento member

-Women are the decision-makers.
+Women are savvy decision-makers.
 Women are the backbone of conscious consumerism.
-Women are the drivers of our economy.
+Women are the drivers of the global economy.

-Companies that recognize women’s economic power have the potential to reach new heights.
-Those that don’t risk getting left behind.
+Companies that recognize and embrace the impact of female consumers, and their US$31.7 trillion in buying power, have the potential to connect their businesses with this powerful force and reach new heights.
+Those that don’t risk being left behind.

-And it’s not just women’s purchasing power that’s on the rise.
+And it’s not simply female purchasing power that’s on the rise.
 We’re also rising in the workforce

-As the founder of Creative Noggin, an all-women advertising and marketing agency established in 2008, I’ve enjoyed witnessing women over the years step into more leadership roles, voice their beliefs, and finally feel brave enough to take risks.
-In the past decade especially, I’ve noticed women coming into their own in the business world.
+As the founder of Creative Noggin, an all-women advertising and marketing agency I began building in 2008, I’ve enjoyed witnessing the rise of women over the past two decades.
+I’ve seen more women step into leadership roles, voice their beliefs, and feel brave enough to take risks.
+The past few years, especially, I’ve seen more women coming into their own as entrepreneurs and leaders within the business world.

 • 92% of vacations